pubnub/pubnub-mcp-server/README.md

 - "Fetch the Python SDK docs for the `publish()` method."
 - "Fetch the message history for the `test` channel."
 - "Retrieve presence information (occupancy and UUIDs) for the `test` channel and the `default` channel group."
+- "List all my PubNub apps."
+- "List all API keys across my PubNub account."
+- "Create a new PubNub app."
+- "Create a new API key in my PubNub account."
+- "Delete test apps from my PubNub account."
+- "Delete test API keys from my PubNub account."

 This requires Node.js (>= 18) and npm (https://nodejs.org/).
 `npx` will automatically fetch and run the latest MCP server.